 Don’t Wait Another Ten Years

-Implement a planned giving program (or, just an effort) now.
+Implement a planned giving program (or, just an effort) now (a marketing plan helps).
 You’ll be thanking yourself today, and again in a few years when you don’t have to scramble to find a replacement for Cher because she needed emergency hip surgery the day of your event.